-Essentially, Real Estate Investment Trusts (REITs) would deliver high dividends and a long-term capital appreciation that will inadvertently place them as an important investment for many sides.
+Primarily, Real Estate Investment Trusts (REITs) would deliver high dividends and a long-term capital appreciation that will inadvertently place them as an essential investment for many sides.

-As such, many retirement savers or perhaps retirees who are finding means to support themselves financially tend to spend their money into investing in REITs as they consider this as a crucial and important type of investment.
+As such, many retirement savers or perhaps retirees who are finding means to support themselves financially tend to spend their money into investing in REITs as they consider this as a fundamental and essential type of investment.

-But the question that comes next, is it worth it?
+But the question that comes next is it worth it?
 What are the pros and cons?
-What should you know prior to getting involved in this type of investment?
+What should you know before getting involved in this type of investment?
 Well, here we have made a guide for you to know all about investing in Singapore REITs.

 What are REITs?

 The most important question that you want to ask is, what exactly are REITs?
-Basically, Singapore Real Estate Investment Trust or also more commonly known as S-REITs are listed companies where you can invest your money much similar to how one would buy shares in any SGX-listed companies, as well as to own and operate real estate properties.
+Singapore Real Estate Investment Trust or also commonly known as S-REITs, are listed companies where you can invest your money.
+Much similar to how one would buy shares in any SGX-listed companies, as well as to own and operate real estate properties.
 As such, you can say that REITs are a part of these SGX-listed companies.

-Moreover, REITs are essentially a crucial key factor when you want to construct any equity or fixed-income portfolio.
-Investing in REITs will grant you a potential high total returns as well as lowered risks.
-Evidently, this would make it an excellent counterbalance to stocks, bonds, and cash as you can generate dividend income and also a good capital appreciation.
+Moreover, REITs are mostly a crucial key factor when you want to construct any equity or fixed-income portfolio.
+Investing in REITs will grant you a potential high total return as well as lowered risks.
+This would make it an excellent counterbalance to stocks, bonds, and cash as you can generate dividend income and also a good capital appreciation.

 So, what are some of the REITs that you have heard of?
 Well, regardless if you’re a newbie in investments, you would be no stranger to some of these famous landmarks owned or managed by REITs.

 - Science Park and Changi Business Park are examples of business parks that are managed by Ascendas Reit.
-This is Singapore’s first and also the biggest business space and industrial real estate investment trust.
+This is Singapore’s first and also the most prominent business space and industrial real estate investment trust.